Byhalf/sudoku-solver/README.md

-accepts content from the standard input, the format of it must be
+accepts content from the standard input, the format of it must be (same as the gutenbergchallenge format)

 <name>
 003020600